MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/management-commands.md

 ## Management
 **.show queries**<br>
-Returns a list of currently-executing queries by the user, or by another user, or by all users.<br>
+Returns a list of currently executing queries by the user, or by another user, or by all users.<br>
 Usage: `.show  queries`<br>
 Example: `.show queries | where StartedOn > ago(1d)`<br>
 This shows all queries that executed in the last day<br>